nishchitbh/firesurf/README.md

 ## How it Works

 1. **Environment Setup:**
-   - Create a `.env` file in the project directory and add your API keys for GLHF and Google Gemini.
+   - Create a `.env` file in the project directory and add your API key for Google Gemini.
 Refer to `.env.example` for the required keys.
    - Install the required Python packages using `pip install -r requirements.txt`.

 2. **Main Application (`main.py`):**